Bridgeland, Calgary: Demographics

 The City of Calgary adopted an area redevelopment plan for this community in 2006, which regulates construction of buildings and recreational areas, with the intention of increasing population density in certain areas, as well as development of a public transit oriented community.

 At the beginning of the 21st century, gentrification was occurring in Bridgeland.
 This resulted in new residents and business moving into the community.
 In addition, household incomes rose by +44.7% within Bridgeland between 2005 and 2015.
 This compares against a household income growth of +22.7% in the rest of Calgary over the same period.

+Crime

+Historically Bridgeland was a very challenged area, but has been undergoing redevelopment throughout the 2000s.

 Government

 The community is represented in the Calgary City Council by Gian-Carlo Carra and Druh Farrell, wards 9 and 7 respectively.
 On a provincial level, Bridgeland is part of the Calgary-Mountain View constituency in Alberta's Legislative Assembly and is represented by Liberal MLA Dr. David Swann.
 On a federal level, Bridgeland falls in the electoral district of Calgary Centre-North and is represented in the House of Commons of Canada by MP Len Webber.